What Are the Best Methods to Digitize 8mm Film?

 Step 4: Select Final Form and Medium

-Once all edits have been specified, the captured video is ready for the final digitizing step.
+Once all edits have been specified, the captured 8mm film is ready for the final digitizing step.
 Selecting the desired format (usually mp4 or mov, but many others are available), resolution, and medium (USB drive, external hard drive, cloud, etc.) for delivery organizes digitized video into appropriate files and folders.

 If desired, 8mm film to DVD can be created from the final, edited video as well.
 If DVD is chosen, keep in mind that larger projects require multiple DVDs or reduced resolution in order to fit on the disks.